FDA Medical Device Cybersecurity: Understanding Your Basic Regulatory Requirements

 Yes, you are responsible for off-the-shelf (OTS) software embedded in your device

 Many device manufacturers assume that OTS software incorporated into their device has been thoroughly tested for security vulnerabilities, and that the device manufacturer bears no responsibility for testing it further.
 Despite what an OEM supplier has done to test and validate their software, FDA still considers you responsible for 100% of your device, not 90%.
 This means that you must establish a cybersecurity vulnerability and management approach as part of the software validation and risk analysis plan.
 FDA issued a very short Q&A document on medical device OTS software technology light years ago (2005), but it is worth reviewing because the document addresses some common questions you may have.

-Standardized form and cybersecurity bill of materials (CBOM)
+Standardized form and cybersecurity bill of materials (SBOM)

 The increased focus on awareness and scrutiny of cybersecurity issues has also led to the development of a standardized form that allows manufacturers to disclose the security-related features of their medical devices.
 The MDS2 form, developed by the Healthcare Information and Management Systems Society (HIMSS) and the Association of Electrical Equipment and Medical Imaging Manufacturers, allows buyers to more easily assess the vulnerabilities and risks associated with a specific medical device.

-Complementary to the MDS2 documents is the cybersecurity bill of materials (CBOM) floated by FDA.
+Complementary to the MDS2 documents is the cybersecurity bill of materials (SBOM) floated by FDA.
 This is a comprehensive list of all software packages incorporated into the build of software.

 Cybersecurity throughout the device life cycle and beyond